McFarrell118/CloudLab/README.md

 # Docker Getting Started Tutorial
+This is an edit I made to the READ.me file for this lab

 This tutorial has been written with the intent of helping folks get up and running with containers and is designed to work with Docker Desktop.
 While not going too much